Daniel Missaki: Diablos Rojos del México

 On January 16, 2024, Missaki signed with the Diablos Rojos del México of the Mexican League.
 He pitched against the New York Yankees in a spring training game at Estadio Alfredo Harp Helú on March 25th, loading the bases but managing to work himself out of the inning without conceding a run.
 In five total appearances with the Diablos, he posted a 2–0 record with a 1.50 ERA and 10 strikeouts over 6 innings pitched.

 Chicago Cubs

 On April 24, 2024, Missaki signed a minor league contract with the Chicago Cubs.
 In 20 appearances split between the rookie-level Arizona Complex League Cubs, Double-A Tennessee Smokies, and Triple-A Iowa Cubs, he accumulated a 4.68 ERA with 44 strikeouts across 32 2/3 innings pitched.
 Missaki elected free agency following the season on November 4.

 Texas Rangers

 On January 6, 2025, Missaki signed a minor league contract with the Texas Rangers.
+On March 18, 2026, he was placed on the full-season injured list ending his season before it began.